-The Treasurer disburses the moneys to the county, cities, towns and schools according to levies approved by the Canadian County Excise Board.
-The County Treasurer is the offical custodian of all funds for the County and Treasurer for schools and vo-tech institutions that do not employ their own treasurer.
+The Treasurer disburses the money to the county, cities, towns, and schools according to levies approved by the Canadian County Excise Board.
+The County Treasurer is the official custodian of all funds for the County and the Treasurer for schools and vo-tech institutions that do not employ their own treasurer.

 Warrants and vouchers for all Canadian County departments are registered and maintained through the Treasurer's office.

 Tax Collections are balanced on a daily, monthly, and year-to-date basis, which allows the investment of funds to be made with more accuracy.
 Special assessments, such as sewer, water, weed, cleaning, paving and nuisance abatements that are originally assessed by cities and towns within Canadian County are certified to the County Treasurer for collection once they become delinquent.
 Special Assessments are placed as a lien on the real estate property account of the taxpayer.

 The Treasurer's office also manages Canadian County-owned property acquired at the annual sale of real estate for delinquent taxes.
 The Treasurer also may sell these pieces of property, upon approval of the Board of County Commissioners.